aster-hu/blog/about.md

 comments: true
 ---

 I'm a senior analyst working at TD Bank in Toronto, Canada.
-My job focuses on data management; I write code for my work, but mostly for fun.
+My job focuses on data oversight and lifecycle management; I write code for my work, but mostly just for fun.

-As you can see, I do not have a Computer Science degree, but I believe anyone who has the passion to learn can thrive in programming.
+Not a hardcore developer per se as I don't have a Computer Science background, but I believe anyone who has the passion to learn can thrive in programming.

-This is my personal blog and I will be sharing my programming thoughts and experience as a non-developer.
 From my point of view, blogging is a systematic way of contemplation, and I need this reason to push myself to build the learning into my routine, otherwise I would get lost.

 My other hobbies: